CSE-110-Winter-2024/project-team-12/README.md

 We also acknowledge the valuable insights and suggestions from our beta testers and the continuous support from our user community in the future.

 #### Developer Velocity
+MS1
 - [x] iteration 1:
    - 25/72 hours we can work was used
    - 22 were expected to be used, ( 1 uncompleted task )
    - 12/25 = 0.48

 - [x] iteration 2:
    - 72*(12/25) = 34.56 hours

+MS2
+- [x] iteration 1:
+   - 22 hours of work was expected.
+   - 30/72 hours of work was used.
+   - 22/30 = 0.73
+We were able to complete all the task we wanted for iteration 1 within iteration 1.
+However, because we did not take account of decencies of the task, we were not able to do the testing for any of the User stories.
+We need to complete the testing in iteration 2 after everything that is needed for testing is completed.

+- [x] iteration 2:
+   - 42 * (22/30) = 30.8 hours

 ## License